 Surgery for Bladder Prolapse

 If prior treatments remain unsuccessful, or if the patient is suffering from severe bladder prolapse, surgery may be needed to repair the tissues of the pelvic floor.
 While this particular option is associated with more risks than non-invasive alternatives, it can provide permanent relief from bladder prolapse and its many uncomfortable symptoms.

-To explore which treatment option is best for you and your case of bladder prolapse, please contact Dr. Ali Ghomi to visit his urogynecology office in Wayne, NJ today.
+To explore which treatment option is best for you and your case of bladder prolapse, contact Dr. Ali Ghomi to visit his urogynecology office in Wayne, NJ today.
 To schedule an appointment call us at (973)754-4093 or request an appointment online.